 The bulk of the traffic going in and out of the cloud environment comes from the Consumer’s browser.
 Consumer traffic can be better secured using HTTPS for all pages on the website (using either a shared SSL certification or the customers own SSL certificate for an additional fee).
 Checkout and account pages are always served using HTTPS.
 The recommended best practice is to serve all pages under HTTPS.

-Fastly provides CDN and DDoS protection.
-The Fastly CDN helps to isolate direct access to the origin servers.
-The public DNS only points to the Fastly Network.
+Fastly provides CDN and DDoS protection from Layer 3 through Layer 7.
+The Fastly CDN helps to isolate direct access to the origin server, and the public DNS only points to its network.
 The Fastly DDOS solution protects against highly disruptive Layer 3 and Layer 4 attacks, and more complex Layer 7 attacks.
 Layer 7 attacks can be blocked using custom rules based on the entire HTTP / HTTPS request, and based on client and request criteria including headers, cookies, request path, and client IP, or indicators like geolocation.

 The Fastly Web Application Firewall (WAF) is used to provide additional protection.
-Fastly’s cloud-based WAF uses third-party rules from commercial and open source sources including the OWASP Core Ruleset.
-In addition, Magento-specific rules are employed.
-Customers are better protected from key application-layer attacks, including known injection attacks and malicious inputs, cross site scripting, data exfiltration, HTTP protocol violations, and other OWASP Top 10 threats.
-The WAF rules are updated by Magento should new vulnerabilities be detected allowing Magento to “virtually patch” security issues in advance of software patches.
+Fastly’s cloud based WAF uses third-party rules from commercial and open source sources, including the OWASP Core Ruleset and Magento-specific rules.
+Customers are protected from key application-layer attacks, including known injection attacks and malicious inputs, cross site scripting, data exfiltration, HTTP protocol violations, and other OWASP Top 10 threats.
+WAF rules are updated as new vulnerabilities are identified.
+Magento Commerce can then “virtually patch” security issues in advance of software patches.

 The Magento Commerce Cloud Pro production environment is configured as a virtual private cloud (VPC) so that all 3 production servers are isolated and have limited ability to connect in and out of the cloud environment.
 Only secure connections to the cloud servers are allowed.
 Secure protocols like SFTP or rsync can be used for file transfers.
 Customers can use SSH tunnels to secure communications with the application.
-Access to the AWS VPN Service can be provided for an additional fee.
-All connections to these servers are controlled using AWS Security Groups, a virtual firewall that limits connections to the environment.
+All connections to these servers are controlled using cloud security groups, a virtual firewall that limits connections to the environment.
 Customers’ technical resources may access these servers using SSH.